fplll/fpylll/README.rst

 It also relies on

 - `Cython <http://cython.org>`_ for linking Python and C/C++.
-- `nose <https://nose.readthedocs.org/en/latest/>`_ for testing Python (this is probably going to change soon)
+- `py.test <http://pytest.org/latest/>`_ for testing Python

 Getting Started
 ---------------

-This is all a bit of a hack.
-We assume you’re using `virtualenv <https://virtualenv.readthedocs.org/>`_ for isolating Python build environments.
-You can use `virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/>`_ to manage your virtual environments.
+We recommend `virtualenv <https://virtualenv.readthedocs.org/>`_ for isolating Python build environments and `virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/>`_ to manage virtual environments.

 1. create a new virtualenv and activate it::